Cynic1254/Block-B-blog/page/index.markdown

 ### Running our custom code
 The `ASTFrontendAction` class has a singular purpose (at least as far as we are concerned) which is to create an `ASTConsumer` for each file.
 This is done by implementing the `CreateASTConsumer` function which will take a `compilerInstance` and a file and return a `std::unique_ptr` to a `clang::ASTConsumer`

-The `ASTConsumer` is responsible for handling parsed c++ files. this is done through yet another class called a `RecursiveASTVisitor` The `ASTConsumer` class provides the virtual `HandleTranslationUnit` function which takes in an `ASTContext`
+The `ASTConsumer` is responsible for handling parsed c++ files. this is done through, yet another class called a `RecursiveASTVisitor` The `ASTConsumer` class provides the virtual `HandleTranslationUnit` function which takes in an `ASTContext`

 ```cpp
 //implement consumer